DevExpress-Examples/web-forms-dashboard-color-dashboard-item-elements/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Dashboard for Web Forms - How to Color Dashboard Item Elements
+# Dashboard for Web Forms - How to Customize Coloring of the Dashboard Item Elements on the Client

 The following example shows how to color a dashboard item's elements at runtime.
 To do this, handle the [ViewerApiExtensionOptions.onItemElementCustomColor](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions?p=netframework#js_devexpress_dashboard_viewerapiextensionoptions_onitemelementcustomcolor) event, get the item's [multidimensional data](https://docs.devexpress.com/Dashboard/403003/web-dashboard/dashboard-control-for-javascript-applications-jquery-knockout-etc/obtain-underlying-and-displayed-data#client-data-structure), and apply the color to the dashboard item's element based on the condition.